changelly/api-changelly/README.md

 Instant exchange API
 =====================================

 The following methods are used to empower your service with Changelly exchange features.
 You can request more features by contacting our developers team.
 Changelly API is a white-label exchange solution.

+You can use Changelly API v1 or [migrate to API v2](#migration-to-api-v2) which is a faster, safer and more flexible version of our API.

 ### **Table of contents**: